Tennant Creek CBD designated area

 Permits can be obtained by the organisers of public festivals, community and sporting events, weddings, fundraising activities, street parties and similar functions.

-The organisers of special events can apply to the Licensing Commission for a permit that allows alcohol to be consumed in a public restricted area during the event or function.
+The organisers of special events can apply to the Director-General of Licensing for a permit that allows alcohol to be consumed in a public restricted area during the event or function.

 Applications must be lodged at least seven working days prior to the event.
 Permits will not be granted to minors.